 - 1. Challenge tests, such as CLEP and DANTES, allow the student to study for and test out of equivalent college-level courses.
 Tests can be scheduled at the City College Testing Center (406-247-3025). - 2.
 Students may have already earned credit through work-site training or government-sponsored workshops or military experience.
 If students have certificates or documentation which state that the American Council on Education (ACE) or the National CCRS (National College Credit Recommendation Service) assesses that training, credit may be available for coursework for which there are equivalencies in MSU Billings' curriculum.
-Military credit is assessed from the DD214, DD295, or military transcript.
-Questions about this type of training or military credit may be

-- directed to the University campus Advising Center at (406) 657-2240. - 3.
+Military credit is assessed from the military transcript.
+Students must complete a request in the JST official transcript ordering system to request an official military transcript be sent to MSU Billings.
+Questions about this type of training or military credit may be directed to the University campus Advising Center at (406) 657-2240. - 3.
 In addition to the methods listed above, the University also offers students the opportunity to earn credit through Prior Learning Assessment.
 This assessment will take into account work experience or other learning experiences, which do not fall into the categories described above, but which can be assessed through the development of a portfolio.
 Up to 15 credits can be earned through Prior Learning Assessment, and this type of credit will be graded with "P" if credit is earned.
 The University offers individual instruction for students throughout the process of preparing this portfolio.
 For more information on Prior Learning Assessment, please call Admissions and Records at (406) 657-2158. - 4.
 Implementation of these policies needs to be consistent with existing departmental policies and consistent with accreditation policies and practices already in place in the various colleges (NCATE, AACSB, etc.).